Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Evaluation

-\item We simulated function symbols using \texttt{SKOLEM}.
-In the following example, literal \texttt{BIND(SKOLEM("f", ?x) AS ?z)} can be seen as assigning to \texttt{?z} the value of a function $f$ given a value of \texttt{?x}.
+Second, RDFox does not support function symbols natively, so we simulated them using a builtin function.
+In the following rule, the \texttt{BIND} construct assigns to \texttt{?z} a value that is uniquely computed from $f$ and \texttt{?x}; hence, the value of \texttt{?z} can be seen as the result of applying $f$ to the value of \texttt{?x}.

-\item RDFox does not handle first-order existential quantifiers directly, so we Skolemised all such quantifiers before processing.

-\item RDFox can be seen as implementing the chase from Section~\ref{sec:preliminaries}, but where all function symbols are Skolem symbols.
-To support true function symbols, we used the following transformations.
-First, we removed all function symbols from the rule bodies as explained in Section~\ref{sec:answering:desg}; please recall that this introduces a fresh $n+1$-ary predicate $\fnpred{f}$ for each $n$-ary (Skolem or true) function symbol $f$.
-Second, we introduced the rule ${\fnpred{f}(x_1,\dots,x_n,y) \wedge \fnpred{f}(x_1,\dots,x_n,y') \rightarrow y \equals y'}$ for each true function symbol $f$ in order to ensure that $f$ is interpreted as a function. \end{itemize}
+Third, RDFox does not natively provide inferences that realise functional reflexivity.
+To overcome this issue, we removed all function symbols from the rule bodies as explained in Section~\ref{sec:answering:desg}; please recall that this introduces a fresh $n+1$-ary predicate $\fnpred{f}$ for each $n$-ary (Skolem or true) function symbol $f$.
+Moreover, we introduced the rule ${\fnpred{f}(x_1,\dots,x_n,y) \wedge \fnpred{f}(x_1,\dots,x_n,y') \rightarrow y \equals y'}$ for each true function symbol $f$ in order to ensure that $f$ is interpreted as a function.

+Fourth, RDFox does not handle existential quantifiers over individual variables directly, so we Skolemised all such quantifiers before processing.

+With these modifications in place, RDFox realises the chase variant described in Section~\ref{sec:so-dependencies:chase} with Skolem and true function symbols, but no first-order existential quantification.
+We used this algorithm both as a baseline and for computing the chase in line~\ref{alg:answer-query:chase} of Algorithm~\ref{alg:answer-query}.

-We conducted all experiments on a server equipped with 256~GB RAM and an Intel(R) Xeon(R) Silver 4116 CPU with 48 cores @ 2.10~GHz running Ubuntu 22.04.4 LTS.
+We conducted all experiments on a server equipped with 256~GB RAM and an Intel(R) Xeon(R) Silver 4116 CPU with 48 cores and clock frequency 2.10~GHz running Ubuntu 22.04.4 LTS.